AsadAliAkhtar/Financial-Engineering-Portfolio/Volatility Modeling and Forecasting of AAPL Using GARCH/README.md

 - Markets don't quickly "forget" recent turbulence
 - Risk managers must account for long memory in volatility

-### 2. Fat Tails Matter
-Student's t-distribution with ν = 4.78 degrees of freedom captured the heavy tails in return distribution:
-- Extreme returns occur more frequently than a normal distribution predicts
-- COVID-19 crash (March 2020) demonstrated this: returns exceeded -10% on multiple days
-- Standard risk models (assuming normality) would have underestimated tail risk

 ### 3. Volatility Clustering is Real and Predictable
 The ARCH LM test (p < 0.0001) provided strong statistical evidence that volatility clusters.
 GARCH successfully modeled this:
 - 2020: COVID crash → sustained high volatility for months